 The kiddie tax applies to children under the age of 18 and dependent full-time students who are at least 19 but under 24 years old.
 The tax primarily targets minors and young adults whose unearned income, such as dividends, interest and capital gains, exceeds the annual threshold set by the IRS.
 The kiddie tax does not apply to earned income like wages or salaries, which are taxed at the child’s own rate.

 To determine if a child is subject to the kiddie tax, several factors are considered.
 First, is the child’s age.
 They must be under 18 or, if between 19 and 23, they must be a full-time student.
-Additionally, the child must have unearned income exceeding the annual threshold, which is $2,600 for the 2024 tax year and $2,700 for the 2025 tax year.
+Additionally, the child must have unearned income exceeding the annual threshold, which is $2,700 for the 2026 tax year (unchanged from 2025).

 If the child is age 18 at the end of the tax year, they cannot earn more than half of their own support for the tax year.
 Meeting these criteria, any unearned income above the threshold will be taxed at the parents’ higher marginal tax rate rather than the child’s lower rate.